 Notre-Dame de Paris is a world-famous landmark and renowned as an outstanding example of Gothic architecture.
-The cathedral's ornate stained-glass rose windows are perhaps its best known features, but it is filled with wonderful statues and details.
+The cathedral's ornate stained-glass rose windows are perhaps its best known features, but it has been filled with wonderful statues and details.
+A terrible fire in April 2019 caused a lot of damage, but the building is being restored.

 In October 2012 I visited Paris with my husband-to-be (we married later).
 It was my first time there; he had been once or twice before.
 Of course, Notre-Dame was on my list of places to see.